 So I must end this by thanking my dad, Merv.
-Twenty-five years ago today, despite being severely sleep deprived and out of pocket, he gave his 10-year-old son the best day of his young life. x
+Twenty-eight years ago, despite being severely sleep deprived and out of pocket, he gave his 10-year-old son the best day of his young life. x

 For more nostalgic articles and football memories, visit…

 - Facebook: Stu’s Football Flashbacks

 - Twitter: @stusfootyflash